 William’s discography as a leader includes Bombazo, a percussion project nuanced by Afro-Boricua folklore and voices and My Roots and Beyond, where he fuses Puerto Rico’s folkloric music with jazz.
 Also, he is the author of the encyclopedia La Musica de Puerto Rico, Raices y Evolucion.
 In the classical realm, he composed a full-length orchestral work for a symphony, opera, choir, and soloists titled Bomba Sinfonica.
 Recordings in-the-works include sea-shells and a rhythm section; another with a quartet; and Etnia Jazz, recorded live at the Puerto Rico Heineken Jazz Fest.

 William’s group presented a diverse and exciting repertoire that carried an important message.
 “There is a great wealth of music in Puerto Rico and it’s possible to fuse our music with other genres, such as classical, urban, popular music and jazz without losing the characteristics of our musical roots.”

 Cepeda’s other projects include the Lo Nuestro Tour, which presents Afro-Rican Jazz, master classes, and workshops for young musicians throughout the island.

-Before the performance in Ponce, there was virtually no contact between Puerto Rico’s arts institutions, artists, and institutions in the States.
+Before the performance in Ponce, there was virtually no contact between Puerto Rico’s arts institutions, artists, and institutions in the US.
 Future goals include highlighting the richness of Puerto Rico’s music and culture and furthering the connections between institutions on the island and in the States.

 William Cepeda and his Afro Rican Jazz will perform on Saturday, June 22, on the island of Culebra and on Friday, June 28 at the Theater of the University of Puerto Rico, on the Campus of Rio Piedras as part of Chamber Music America’s Presenter Consortium for Jazz.